 BOOTS: SALOMON | SHIFT PRO 110

-The Nadurra is a wide model with a 115mm center width, but its side curve isn't too sharp, providing excellent edge grip and a sense of security, even when ascending or descending on hard snow.
-I've been using KINGPIN for about five years now, and it's one of my most trusted pieces of gear, with no major issues.
-If you follow the same rules as other companies' products, such as keeping the toe piece down (sprung compressed) when not wearing boots, and making sure to remove all snow before changing modes, you should be able to significantly reduce the risk of damage.
+The nadurra is a wide model with a center width of 115mm, but the side curve of the ski isn't too aggressive, so the edge grip is firm and provides a sense of security even when climbing or descending hard snow.
+I've been using KINGPIN for about five years now, and it's one of my most trusted pieces of gear, with no major problems.
+If you remember to keep the toe piece down (compressed spring) when you're not wearing boots, and make sure to thoroughly remove snow before changing modes, you should be able to significantly reduce the risk of damage, just like with other brands.

 [Profile]